dynamox-s-a/developer-challenges/front-end-challenge.md

 Use your best judgement to prioritize tasks to meet the time you have available.
 Feel free to make any assumptions you consider necessary to complete the task.

-## Stories and Functional Requirements
+## Functional Requirements and User Stories

-In maintenance industry, vibration analysis plays a main role.
-These technique uses physical quantities like acceleration, velocity and diplacement to find evidences that help predict occurence of faults or degradations in machines.
+In maintenance industry, vibration analysis plays a main role: It uses physical quantities like acceleration, velocity and displacement to find evidences that help predict occurence of faults or degradations in machines.

-The page that displays this information in Dynapredict, the asset condition monitoring platform of Dynamox, is vital and holds a design pretty much like [these](https://www.figma.com/file/QxUZkTUIzQA7cvyiMvVyxK/Front-end---Teste?type=design&node-id=1001%3A3&mode=design&t=JLnbGmQJcSlnYYE2-1).
+The page that displays this information in Dynapredict, our asset condition monitoring platform, is designed pretty much like [this](https://www.figma.com/file/QxUZkTUIzQA7cvyiMvVyxK/Front-end---Teste?type=design&node-id=1001%3A3&mode=design&t=JLnbGmQJcSlnYYE2-1).

+Use the figma as a reference to build an interface and develop the following user stories:

-1 - Data Stories
+1 - User Stories
+1. [ ] As an user I want to acess the route */data* of my app and view a screnn containing a small header with information about the machine and a couple of time-series charts.

+1. [ ] As an user I want to view 3 time-series charts of the following metrics: acceleration, velocity and displacement.
+Each time series should have a horizontal axis for the time and a vertical axis for the metric magnitude.

-1. [ ] Use the data available in (./response.json) as a model for the responses.
-Mock your back-end using a package like [json-server](https://www.npmjs.com/package/json-server).
+1. [ ] As an user I want that the data that will populate these charts should be fetched each time I access the route */data*.
+Use the data available in (./response.json) as a mock and use a package like [json-server](https://www.npmjs.com/package/json-server) to build an REST API.

-2 - Front-end stories
-1. [ ] Use the fimga to build an interface and display the required information.

-1. [ ] Develop an integrated cursor between the plots, that render a vertical line and displays a tooltip over the hovered point.
-[Check out](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/demo/synchronized-charts) to view a sample of this kind of feature.
+1. [ ] As an user i want to hover over a point of a chart and see a vertical crosshair marking equivalent timestamps in all time-series charts, with a tooltip describing that point.
+[Check out](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/demo/synchronized-charts) to view a sample of this feature.

-3 - Technical requirements
+2 - Technical requirements
-We encourage using our stack tools to make the challenge resemble your everyday tasks.
-The choice of remaining tools is at your discretion.
+We encourage using our frontend stack tooling to make the challenge resemble our everyday tasks.

 1. [ ] Use TypeScript.
 1. [ ] Use React.